-From literature review it is recognized that human resource management play pivotal role in employee's retention.
-Researcher's finds that human resource management practices in compensation & rewards, job security, training & developments, supervisor support culture, work environment and organization justice can help to reduce absenteeism, employee retention and better quality work (Meyer and Allen, 1991; Solomon, 1992; Snell and Dean, 1992; Arthur, 1994; Snell and Youndt, 1995; MacDuffie, 1995; Delaney and Huselid, 1996; Ichniowski, Shaw and Prennushi, 1997).
-According to Accenture (2001) study on high performance issue find that organization strategy regarding employee retention primarily start from US, Europe, Asia than Australia.
+Factors Affecting Employee Retention: From literature review, it is recognized that human resource management play pivotal role in employee's retention.
+Researchers founds that human resource management practices in compensation & rewards, job security, training & developments, supervisor support culture, work environment and organization justice can help to reduce absenteeism, employee retention and better quality work, (Meyer and Allen, 1991; Solomon, 1992; Snell and Dean, 1992; Arthur, 1994; Snell and Youndt, 1995; MacDuffie, 1995; Delaney and Huselid, 1996; Ichniowski, Shaw and Prennushi, 1997).
+According to Accenture (2001), study on high performance issue found that organization strategy regarding employee retention primarily started from US, Europe, Asia then Australia.

-According to Osteraker (1999), the employee satisfaction and retention are considered the Cornerstone for success of organization.
-Past study divided it into social, mental or physical Dimension.
-The grouping is based on social contacts at works, characteristics of the work task or the physical and material circumstances associated with work.
-The retention factors of the mental dimension are work characteristics, employees are retaining by flexible tasks where they can use their knowledge and see the results of their efforts.
-The social dimension refers to the contact employees have with other people, both internal and external.
+According to Osteraker (1999), the employee's satisfaction and retention is considered the cornerstone for success of organization.
+Previous study divided it into social, mental or physical dimension.
+The grouping is based on social contacts at work, characteristics of the work task or the physical and material circumstances associated with work.
+The retention factors of the mental dimension are work characteristics, employees retaining by flexible tasks where they can use their knowledge and see the results of their efforts.
+The social dimension refers to the contact employees with each other, both internal and external.
 The physical dimension consists of working conditions and pay.
-In order to retain employees the organization need to gain information about the dynamics that characterized the motivation to work.
+In order to retain employees, the organization need to gain information about the dynamics that characterized the motivation to work.

-Van Knippenberg (2000), suggested that employee become more loyal and stay in the organization when they identify themselves within a group and contribute to the performance as a group.
-This suggestion relies on work performed by Locke and the goal setting theory he developed.
-The goal is team performance and the individual feeling part of the group.
+Van Knippenberg (2000), suggested that employee can become more loyal and stay in the organization when they identify themselves within a group and contribute to the performance as a group.
+This suggestion relies on work performed by Locke and developed good setting theory.
+The goal is team performance and the individual's feeling part of the group.
 The focus of Locke was on the goal, but in order to reach the goal one must associate oneself with the group and task.
-Glen (2006), describes another framework manager can use when communicating with its employees to know that the cause of retention consist of nine different predictors; organizational processes, role challenge, values, work, life balance, information, stake/leverage/recognition, management, work environment and product or service.
+Glen (2006), described another framework that manager can use when communicating with its employees to know that the cause of retention consist of nine different predictors: organizational processes, role challenge, values. work. life balance. information. stake/leverage/recognition, management, work environment and product or service.

-Fitz-enz (1990) recognized that only one factor is not responsible in management of employee's retention, but there is several factors influenced in employee's retention which need to manage congruently i.e. compensation & rewards, job security, training & developments, supervisor support culture, work environment and organization justice etc. Accordingly, organization utilizes extensive range of human resource management factors influence in employee commitment and retention (Stein, 2000; Beck, 2001; Clarke, 2001; Parker and Wright, 2001).
-This study also have objective to find out the factors which is more influence in employees retention, for this purpose these factors are categorized into organizational factor i.e. supervisor support, organizational justice, organization image and work environment and Human resource factors i.e. employee value match, training & development, remuneration & reward, job security and employees promotion aspect.
+Fitz-enz (1990), recognized that only one factor is not responsible in management of employee's retention, but there are several factors that influence employee's retention which need to manage congruently i.e. compensation & rewards, job security, training & developments, supervisor support culture, work environment and organization justice etc. Accordingly, organization utilizes extensive range of human resource management factors that influence employee's commitment and retention (Stein, 2000; Beck, 2001; Clarke, 2001; Parker and Wright, 2001).
+The aim of this study is also to find out the factors which influence employees' retention, for this purpose these factors are categorized into organizational factor i.e. supervisor support, organizational justice, organization image and work environment and Human resource factors i.e. employee value match, training & development, remuneration & reward, job security and employees promotion aspect.